Natural Acne Treatment for Teens

 Proper hydration helps prevent the skin from overproducing oil.

-- For individuals with dry skin and acne, finding the right balance can be a challenge.
-You may find our guide on the 10 best soaps for dry skin helpful, as many of these gentle cleansers also work well for acne-prone skin.
+• Finding the right balance can be challenging for individuals with dry skin and acne.
+Our guide on the 10 best soaps for dry skin may be helpful, as many of these gentle cleansers also work well for acne-prone skin.

 What Are the Best Nighttime Acne Treatment Steps?